LoicAG/cyclotouring/README.md

 # Cyclo-touring .gpx files

-This repo of .gpx is made for my own personal usage, but I'm publishing it in the hope that someone may find it useful some day.
+This repo of .gpx files is made for my own personal usage, but I'm publishing it in the hope that someone may find it useful some day.

 ## Tools used